 Every year the junior class goes on a field trip for the U.S. history class.
 It lasts three days and includes a stop at the JFK Library and Museum.
 In the summer of 2014, the Bell Choir toured to various locations.

-At the beginning of each year, seniors go on a survival trip of canoeing and camping.
+each year, seniors go on a survival trip of canoeing and camping.

 What began in 1958 as a school held in the basement of St. James Lutheran Church in St. Paul has developed, beginning in 1992, into a permanent residential school on 30 acres.
 With nearly 500 students, St. Croix serves children from the Twin Cities region and across the U.S., as well as 18 foreign countries.